Arcahub/kube-install-tuto/src/installation/installation.md

 Find the section `[plugins."io.containerd.grpc.v1.cri".containerd.runtimes.runc.options]` in the `/etc/containerd/config.toml` file and change the `SystemdCgroup` value to `true`.

-Finally you can restart the containerd service.
+Finally, you can restart the containerd service.

 ```bash
 sudo systemctl restart containerd